elanatframework/Code_behind/doc/options.md

 (`web_forms_view_place=<body>`)

 The `web_forms_view_place` option is for situations where the Action Control is not present in the response and determines the tag location of the server's response.

+**Specify the default Controller**

+(`use_default_controller=true`)

+If this option is enabled, accessing the root path will cause the default Controller to run.

+**Default Controller Name**

+(`default_controller=DefaultController`)

+This option specifies the name of the default Controller class.

+**Activation of Sections in the default Controller class**

+(`use_section_in_default_controller=true`)

+If this option is enabled, there will be access to Sections in the Controller class.

+> Note: If another controller matching the route is found, that controller will be executed and the default controller class will not be executed.

+**Overriding the default Controller from route configuration**

+(`set_break_for_default_controller=true`)

+If this option is enabled, the route configuration will not add the default Controller to the list of Controllers, and only the root path request will execute the default Controller.